ncsa/Nightingale_real/docs/source/software/using_r.rst

    module load R

 To load a specific version you will need to load the corresponding module.
-(See `Software Environment Configuration </software/modules.html>`_ for more on loading modules.)
+(See `Using Modules <modules>`_ for more information about modules.)

 Installing Add-on Packages
 ==========================
 Any R add-on package not available in the system installation can be installed from the CRAN in a user specified location.
 You must have write access to the location.

-When installing any software you should consider the following:

- - Home directory disk usage quotas.
- - Will the software be used by multiple users in my group?
-   (Project space is the **recommended** location to install software.)
- - Does the desired software have dependencies/requirements?
- - Is the prerequisite software already installed?

 Installation Command Syntax
 ===========================